BasantHussein/BasantHussein/README.md

-### Hi there, I'm Basant - Hussein 👋

-## I'm a Data Scientist!!
+## A Data Scientist!!

-- ⚡ objective: A computer science graduate, passionate about data and working with it
+- ⚡ Passionate about data, working with it and learning
-- 🌱 I’m currently working on Data science

 ### Connect with me: